Philodendron Micans Plant Care

 An insect outbreak can be treated with insecticidal soap or neem oil.

 aphidLeaf spot disease can be an issue too, and they’re frequently brought on by insufficient watering.
 Examine the container as well as your watering schedule.
-Ensure the pot has drainage holes in the bottom and Poured off any extra water in the saucer.
+Ensure the pot has drainage holes in the bottom and pour off any extra water in the saucer.

 Frequently Asked Questions